undersheriff/undersheriff/readme.md

-this github account and pages serve as my personal data collection point. formatting is maintained for my devices.<br><br>
+this github account and pages serve as my personal data collection point. formatting is created and coded for my devices.<br><br>
 ```json
 {
     "about": {